ajayyy/StaticBlog/src/markdown-pages/chapters-sponsorblock.md

 ---
 path: "/chapters-sponsorblock"
 date: "2022-09-21"
-title: "🟨 Custom Chapters - SponsorBlock"
+title: "Custom Chapters - SponsorBlock"
 image: "/images/chapters.png"
 tags: '["development","programming","sponsorblock"]'
 ---

 ![Chapters](/images/chapters.png)

-Custom chapters is a **paid** feature for crowd-sourcing specific sections inside of videos.
-Some people get free access, and this can be found by checking the settings page.
+Custom chapters is a feature for crowd-sourcing specific sections inside of videos.

 These custom sections can be made inside eachother to make more-and-more specific sections.
 This also allows for better collaboration, as you can easily add to someone else's chapter submissions by making more precise chapters inside of theirs.